ksandermann/csgo-config/README.md

 *config.cfg* executes autoexec.cfg, which then executes all the other configs.

 ## Screensettings
-I'm playing on a 165 hz screen with gsync enabled.
+I'm using a 165 hz screen with gsync enabled.
 1920x1440 stretched on native wqhd.

 ## Mousesettings